ashvardanian/StringZilla/README.md

 - 4-way AVX-512 throughput with 32-bit integer multiplication: 0.58 GB/s.
 - 8-way AVX-512 throughput with 32-bit integer multiplication: 0.11 GB/s.

+Next design goals:

+- [ ] Try gear-hash and other rolling approaches.

 #### Why not CRC32?

 Cyclic Redundancy Check 32 is one of the most commonly used hash functions in Computer Science.